ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

    This avoids dealing with more than one issue at once.
 After you solve any path issues, if any, set RUN_SQL  = yes and continue onward.
    (To edit, Open NotePad and drag the ini file onto the NotePad window.)
-*  Double click the GroupFromSQLs.py file to run the script.
+*  Double click the GroupFromSQL.py file to run the script.
 *  Examine the console window and press enter to dismiss it.
-*  Open the database in RM, open the People view window and select the created group.
+*  Open the database in RM, open the People view window and select the created group as filter.